winnermale/read365/content/PAQ.md

 >
 > Oh, and also it is a spark for a collective reading experience, a warm invitation to you, should you choose to contribute to it anytime you want....
 Well, technically it has to be some time in year 2024.
 But you get the message.

-> [!faq]- What is wrong with you dude?
+> [!faq]- What is wrong with you?
 > See, that's the point.
 I really don't know, and I was just hoping to find an answer in books...
 >
-> That was the joke part.
-The goal of Read365 is two-fold:
+> The goal of Read365 is two-fold:
 > 1. To build a solid foundation of knowledge to effectively help humanity.
 > 2. *[[To inspire you to read actual books.]]*